 Buffalo Wild Wings

 Buffalo Wild Wings makes you want to dine and watch sports by just looking at its homepage.
 That’s how powerful it is.
 Despite having a simple and information-focused website where you can find the menu, locations of its restaurants, and prizes, Buffalo Wild Wings’ design stands out because it captures the brand’s essence.
-The website expertly uses bold colors along with its signature yellow and brown winged buffalo logo to create a harmonious and cool-looking site.
+The website expertly uses bold colors along with its signature yellow and brown winged buffalo icon in the professional restaurant logo design to create a harmonious and cool-looking site.

 Image Source: buffalowildwings.com homepage

 It’s a great example of how your website can use your icon or logo to establish a theme that fits your brand.
 Its simple navigation bar, CTA placed under the header, and smart use of its menu images to encourage purchase all improve its design.

 Did you know that there’s a company that builds robots that can learn from humans?
 Everyday Robots is a B2B website showcasing AI helper robots.
 So, it makes sense that the site design is also unique and futuristic.
 What sets it apart from other B2B websites is its use of big typography and big moving imagery.
 As you scroll, fonts, images, and videos appear as if you’re viewing a slideshow.

 Unconventional, unique, and never dull.
 The use of giant elements creates fun energy.
 Interacting with the site is enjoyable as the buttons change during mouseover effects.
 This site simply captures the thrill and excitement of showcasing futuristic technology.
 It can get anyone’s attention and allow the audience to build interest in its products.

 WeWork is founded to create working environments where people will love to work.
 While its side design is a lot simpler than other sites discussed in this list, it does its job extremely well.
 It uses the power of high-resolution images, boxed attention-grabbing CTAs, and a clear, beautiful font to capture the audience’s interest.